Sunday, December 2, 2018

 Create silence within us so that we may listen to Your voice in Creation and in the Scriptures, in events and in people, above all in the poor and suffering.
 May Your word guide us so that we too, like the two disciples on the way to Emmaus, may experience the force of Your resurrection and witness to others that You are alive in our midst as source of fraternity, justice and peace.
 We ask this of You, Jesus, Son of Mary, who revealed the Father to us and sent us Your Spirit.
 Amen.

 a) A key to the reading:

-The liturgical text of this Sunday leads us to meditate on the discourse of Jesus on the end of the world.
-Today, when we speak of the end of the world, the reactions are quite varied.
+The liturgical text of this Sunday leads us to meditate on Jesus’ discourse on the end of the world.
+Today, when we speak of the end of the world, reactions are quite varied.
 Some are fearful.
 Others are indifferent.
 Others begin to take life more seriously.
-Others still, as soon as they hear some terrible news, say: “The end of the world is drawing near!”
-And you?
+Others still, as soon as they hear some terrible news say, “The end of the world is drawing near!”
 What is your opinion on this matter?
-How is it at that at the beginning of the liturgical, the first Sunday of Advent, the Church confronts us with the end of history?
+How is it that at the beginning of the liturgical year, the first Sunday of Advent, the Church confronts us with the end of history?

 Keeping these questions in mind, let us now try to read the text in such a way that it may challenge and question us.

-In the course of our reading we shall try to concentrate not on the things that are fearful, but on those that give us hope.
+In the course of our reading we shall try to concentrate not on the things that are fearsome, but on those that give us hope.

 b) A division of the text to facilitate our reading:

 Luke 21:25-26: There will be signs in sun and moon and stars.